 5 days in Istanbul is ample time to see the best tourist attractions that make the metropolis, one of the top city break destinations in the world.
 Despite its enormous size and bustling population, Istanbul has welcoming vibes that leave visitors with lasting memories of their time there.
 Anyone visiting for 5 days should prepare for an intensely diverse city that wows and amazes at the same time.

 Both the Byzantine and Ottoman empires ruled from the city, then known as Constantinople.
 So, as well as seeing the modern face of Istanbul, tourists will enjoy an exciting journey into the city’s history that also had a dramatic effect on the rest of the world.
-(See the itinerary for our mini tour of Istanbul here or alternatively, read on to find out what to see and where to go)

 5 Days in Istanbul